curl/everything-curl/usingcurl-smtp.md

 ## Secure mail transfer

+Some mail providers allow or require using SSL for SMTP.
+They may use a dedicated port for SSL or allow SSL upgrading over a plaintext connection.

+If your mail provider has a dedicated SSL port you can use smtps:// instead of smtp://, which uses the SMTP SSL port of 465 by default and requires the entire connection to be SSL.
+For example smtps://smtp.gmail.com/.

+However, if your provider allows upgrading from plaintext to secure transfers you can use one of these options:

+    --ssl           Try SSL/TLS (FTP, IMAP, POP3, SMTP) --ssl-reqd      Require SSL/TLS (FTP, IMAP, POP3, SMTP)

-Like with most other protocols curl speaks, you can also ask curl to speak SMTP securely over TLS.
-Ask curl to _try_ using secure transfers by adding `--ssl` to the command line, so to redo the previous command but try to do it to avoid evesdroppers:
+You can tell curl to _try_ but not require upgrading to secure transfers by adding `--ssl` to the command line:

-    curl --ssl smtp://mail.example.com --mail-from myself@example.com --mail-rcpt
+    curl --ssl smtp://mail.example.com --mail-from myself@example.com
-    receiver@example.com --upload-file email.txt
+         --mail-rcpt receiver@example.com --upload-file email.txt

-To make really sure the email transfer is done securely, you can insist on a secure transfer with `--ssl-reqd`:
+You can tell curl to _require_ upgrading to using secure transfers by adding `--ssl-reqd` to the command line:

     curl --ssl-reqd smtp://mail.example.com --mail-from myself@example.com
          --mail-rcpt receiver@example.com --upload-file email.txt

 ## The SMTP URL